 Not considered "true elves" due to their relatively short lifespans, brachycephaly and ugly, un-Elven faces, the Orcs are descendants of a group of Wood Elven exiles who were sent off to the cold and unforgiving lands of Brutang, led by the fierce general Thorm'Fa, veteran of the Great War.
 They have green skin and various other features that most other races consider repulsive.
 It isn't precisely known what caused their transformation from proper Wood Elves into the green-skinned race they are now today, but most people assume that a powerful entity must have cursed them with ugliness, or maybe they collectively made a covenant with a semi-divine entity, selling their Elven beauty for something else.
-Whatever is the case, in spite of their obvious Elven ancestry (hence their ability to produce fertile offspring when reproducing with Elves), they are not considered "true elves".
+Whatever is the case, in spite of their obvious Elven ancestry (hence their ability to produce fertile offspring when reproducing with Elves and Humans alike, producing Half-Elves and Half-Orcs), they are not considered "true elves".

 Hybrid Elfoid races

 - See also: Half-Elves